This post may include affiliate links; for details, see our disclosure policy.

 Turmeric is a root, similar to ginger.
 While you can buy turmeric root fresh, the main way that turmeric is used is ground and dried.
 You can buy ground turmeric at your local grocery store.
 It has a warm taste that is also slightly bitter.
 Turmeric also has a bright yellow color, and is often used as a plant based dye.
 Turmeric is a common spice used in Indian and Middle Eastern cuisine.

-According to the Harvard TH Chan School of Public Health, turmeric contains curcumin, which may have anti-inflammatory, anti-cancer, and antioxidant properties.
+According to Harvard, turmeric contains curcumin, which may have anti-inflammatory, anti-cancer, and antioxidant properties.
 Turmeric is currently being studied in human clinical trials for illnesses such as colon and pancreatic cancers and Alzheimer’s.

 And now…our top turmeric recipes!

 First up in our turmeric recipes: turmeric rice bowls!
 Adding turmeric to rice gives it a vibrant, yellow color.
-It turns out beautifully; the bright yellow rice is lovely when served in a bowl of veggies.
-Here it's accessorized with deep green broccoli and kale, and chickpeas for added protein.
-To top it off, we used our favorite zesty, creamy, Best Tahini Sauce.
+This bowl meal pairs it with broccoli and kale, chickpeas for added protein, and creamy tahini sauce.

 What’s a turmeric poached egg?
 It’s an egg poached with turmeric stirred into the water, and what comes out is a beautiful bright yellow orb that looks infinitely more exciting than a normal poached egg.
 Making a turmeric eggs only takes a couple minutes, but it’s a lovely addition to anything: avocado toast, a grain bowl, or a big salad.